rgalindor/rgalindor/README.md

 ### Hi there 👋

+This is a repo to share content about me.

+You can access to my personal [Github Page](https://rgalindor.github.io) to a better UX.

 <!--
 **rgalindor/rgalindor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.